Paracosm-Daemon/Weaver/README.md

 # Credits

-This repository uses [Rokit](https://github.com/rojo-rbx/rokit), a next-generation toolchain manager, and [Lune](https://github.com/lune-org/lune) for model publishing.
+This repository's tools are managed using [Rokit](https://github.com/rojo-rbx/rokit), a next-generation toolchain manager.

+The tool [Lune](https://github.com/lune-org/lune) is used for publishing the module to the Roblox marketplace.

+All documentation was made using [Moonwave](https://github.com/evaera/moonwave).